 A similar tension between the rule of law and the government’s strategic objectives is evident in China’s recent moves to update its data protection regime, which should curb technology firms’ ability to hoard user information.
 The government has introduced a Cybersecurity Law, a Data Security Law and a draft Personal Information Protection Law since 2017.

 Non-profit organisation Ranking Digital Rights finds that China’s 2017 Cybersecurity Law has been particularly effective at improving tech companies’ record on reporting data breaches to users.
-In fact, Alibaba, Baidu and Tencent are now more transparent than the likes of Amazon, Google and Microsoft in this respect (see Figure 2).17 The report also finds that investor engagement with Chinese companies on environmental, social and governance (ESG) criteria can be effective in encouraging these firms to improve their standards.
+The report also finds that investor engagement with Chinese companies on environmental, social and governance (ESG) criteria can be effective in encouraging these firms to improve their standards.

 “Chinese companies have improved significantly in that, when there is a breach, they are getting much better at informing the user as well as the authorities.
 That is not something that you see as standard practice across the world by any means,” says Louise Piffaut, senior ESG analyst at Aviva Investors.
 “Nevertheless, governance experts are still concerned by the government’s access to data in China.”

-But the widening of the regulatory crackdown has impacted these other firms, as reflected in the sharp decline in the Hang Seng Tech Index of Hong Kong-listed stocks, on which many of mainland China’s largest internet and e-commerce firms are represented (see Figure 4 and Figure 5).
+But the widening of the regulatory crackdown has impacted these other firms, as reflected in the sharp decline in the Hang Seng Tech Index of Hong Kong-listed stocks, on which many of mainland China’s largest internet and e-commerce firms are represented (see Figures 1 and 2).

 Source: Hang Seng Indices, as of April 21, 2021